AnalystPrep's CFA®Level I Mock Exams

 CFA PREPARATION PLATFORM BY REVIEW WEBSITES

-Do I Really Need Mock Exams to Pass the CFA Exams?
+Do You Really Need Mock Exams to Pass the CFA Level 1 Exams?

 Tips to Help You Increase Your Score

-• Before starting, use AnalystPrep’s formula sheet to remind yourself of the most common formulas you will encounter in the exam.
+- Before starting, use AnalystPrep’s CFA Level 1 formula sheet to remind yourself of the most common formulas you will encounter in the exam.

-• Start early to give yourself ample time for revision, and try to have one or two half mock exams done by the end of the day.
+- Start early to give yourself ample time for revision, and try to complete one or two half-CFA mock exams by the end of the day.

-• Each mock session (90 questions) takes 2 hours and 15 minutes.
-Aim to spend no more than 1.5 minutes per question on average.
+- Each mock session (90 questions) takes 2 hours and 15 minutes.
+Aim to spend no more than 1.5 minutes per question on average during your CFA practice test.

 Identify Topics that Need Greater Attention